XiaoShan262/VCCSim/README.md

 We recommend using the same environment to avoid compatibility issues.

 - Unreal Engine 5.4.2
-- JetBrains Rider 2024.3.5 (Attention: we still need Visual Studio for essential development environment)
+- JetBrains Rider 2024.3.5 (Attention: Rider needs Visual Studio for essential environment toolkits)
 - Windows 11 (We are not sure if it works on other platforms)

 ## HOW TO USE